 Einstein said there are five ascending levels of intellect:

 So many times, we think that complicated strategies are inherently better.
-But have you seen Einstein’s theory of general relativity?
+But have you seen Einstein’s theory of mass-energy equivalence?
 The one where he challenges all conventional notions of matter moving in space and time?
 That puppy is simple.
 Continue reading “Our Simple Financial Management Plan”

 It’s May!
 At last, in New Hampshire, flowers are starting to bloom.
 The trees are changing colors–light greens and yellows, deep reds, are starting to emerge in the vast forests along the interstate.
 It’s the time of year to be out in nature, to rejoice in the sunshine and the promise of warmth.
 It’s also a time when it’s easy to get distracted from your financial goals, to let the warmth and ease of summer melt away the self-discipline and resolve needed to make it through winter.
 (Figurative winter, we’re talking about.
 Spring is a time, apparently, when I wax poetic).